plotly/plotly.py-docs/python/violin.md

 ## Violin Plot with go.Violin

-When data are not available as a tidy dataframe, you can use the more generic function `go.Violin` from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, you can use the more generic function `go.Violin` from `plotly.graph_objects`.
 All the options of `go.Violin` are documented in the reference https://plot.ly/python/reference/#violin

 #### Basic Violin Plot